Recycling and Disposal After a CFL Burns Out

 - Other materials in the bulbs get reused.
 Recycling CFLs and other fluorescent bulbs allows the reuse of the glass, metals and other materials that make up fluorescent lights.
 Virtually all components of a fluorescent bulb can be recycled.

 - Your area may require recycling.
 Some states and local jurisdictions have more stringent regulations than U.S. EPA does, and may require that you recycle CFLs and other mercury-containing light bulbs.
-Visit search.Earth911.com Exit to contact your local waste collection agency, which can tell you if such requirement exists in your state or locality.
+Visit search.Earth911.com Exit to contact your local waste collection agency, which can tell you if such a requirement exists in your state or locality.
 We are aware that the following states prohibit mercury-containing lamps from being discarded into landfills: The following links exit the site Exit

 - provide services that are usually free, though some may charge a small fee.